grandstaish/paperparcel/README.md

 }
 ```

-Now your AutoValue class can be passed directly to a `Bundle` or `Intent`
+Now your `AutoValue` class can be passed directly to a `Bundle` or `Intent`.
+Because `AutoValue` extension utilizes the same processor as Kotlin, just like the Kotlin example, members of the `AutoValue` class that are also bean objects (e.g. other `AutoValue` classes) do not have to implement `Parcelable`.

 A simple example can be found in the [autovalue-example](https://github.com/grandstaish/paperparcel/tree/master/examples/autovalue-example) module.